Course Hero-Woodrow Wilson Fellowship for Excellence in Teaching

 - • can serve as replicable teaching models for other educators.

-Along with the research portfolio, selectors will examine evidence of excellence as educators in and beyond the classroom.
-Five Course Hero-WW Fellows for Excellence in Teaching will be named for 2018–19.
+Selectors will examine non-tenure-track candidates’ evidence of excellence as educators in and beyond the classroom.
+Four non-tenure-track Course Hero-WW Fellows for Excellence in Teaching will be named for 2018–19.

 All applications will first be screened for eligibility by Foundation staff and then be reviewed by a panel of academic leaders.

-A group of finalists will be invited for interviews, and the panel will make the final selection of five Fellows.
-Interviews will take place by videoconference in mid-June 2018, with awards announced in early July 2018.
+A group of finalists will be invited for interviews, and the panel will make the final selection of four Fellows.
+Interviews will take place by videoconference in early to mid-March 2019, with awards announced in April 2019.